MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

 9. Under **Guest user access**, review access levels that are available and then select **Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)**.

     **NOTE**
-    - Guest users have the same access as members (most inclusive): This option gives guests the same access to Azure AD resources and directory data as member users.
+    - Guest users have the same access as members (most inclusive): This option gives guests the same access to Microsoft Entra resources and directory data as member users.
     - Guest users have limited access to properties and memberships of directory objects: (Default) This setting blocks guests from certain directory tasks, like enumerating users, groups, or other directory resources.
 Guests can see membership of all non-hidden groups.
     - Guest user access is restricted to properties and memberships of their own directory objects (most restrictive): With this setting, guests can access only their own profiles.
 Guests are not allowed to see other users' profiles, groups, or group memberships.